Modules

 @author: Vincent MAHE

 Analyse systems of coupled nonlinear equations using the Method of Multiple Scales (MMS).
-This sub-module defines the steady state system from the multiple scales one, and the functions for steady state evaluation.
+This sub-module defines the steady state system from the multiple scales one, and contains the functions for steady state analysis.

 class oscilate.MMS.steady_state.Coord_SS[source]